 The federal Magistrate reasoned in his decision: “For its part, the court is not convinced for present purposes that Plaintiff was on inquiry notice on either date.
 As far as the August 1, 2008 date, Atrium argues that Plaintiff was aware that the first surgery had gone wrong and that her injuries were likely caused by another’s conduct.
 Absent some warning sign, however, individuals ordinarily are not expected to assume that undesirable outcomes are the result of negligent or otherwise wrongful acts or omissions attributable to others, be it their accountants, attorneys, or physicians.
 RTR Technologies, Inc. et al. v.
 Carlton Helming et al., 707 F.3d 84, 90, 2013 WL 388766 (1st Cir.
 February 1, 2013).

-The victim did not miss the Statute of Limitations
+The victim did not miss the hernia mesh lawsuit statute of limitations

 “Thus, the question here is when Plaintiff knew or reasonably should have known that her injury was “likely caused” by Atrium so as to